hdpriest-ui/icrn_manager/documentation/source/user_guide.rst

 ------------------------
 .. code-block:: bash

-   ./icrn_manager libraries available
+   ./icrn_manager kernels available

-This command lists all libraries and their versions in the central catalog.
-These libraries are available to you to check out.
+This command lists all kernels and their versions in the central catalog, organized by language.
+These kernels are available to you to check out.

 List Checked Out Kernels
 -------------------------
 .. code-block:: bash

-   ./icrn_manager libraries list
+   ./icrn_manager kernels list

-This command lists the libraries you have already checked out, which are ready for your immediate use.
+This command lists the kernels you have already checked out, which are ready for your immediate use, organized by language.

-Note that these libraries will not automatically update themselves.
-If it has been a long time since you've used a library, it is highly recommended to remove your own copy of it, clean your catalog, and check it out again.
+Note that these kernels will not automatically update themselves.
+If it has been a long time since you've used a kernel, it is highly recommended to remove your own copy of it, clean your catalog, and check it out again.

 Get an R Kernel
 -------------
 .. code-block:: bash

-   ./icrn_manager libraries get <library> <version>
+   ./icrn_manager kernels get <language> <kernel> <version>

 Example:

 .. code-block:: bash

-   ./icrn_manager libraries get pecan 1.9
+   ./icrn_manager kernels get R pecan 1.9

 This **copies** the identified kernel-version to your personal catalog, and unpacks it.
 It does not automatically use the kernel in your R environment.